Anyone Can Be a Copywriter … But Not Everyone Should!

 We’re talking this week about the top five myths that perpetuate the copywriting world.

-Yesterday, we debunked the idea that copywriters “just” write.
+Yesterday, we debunked the idea that what a copywriter does is “just” write.
 Because, as a copywriter, you hold tremendous power to use content to accomplish things … from shoring up donations for a natural disaster to bringing in millions through a subscription-based e-newsletter.

 Today, we’re tackling an idea that’s both fact and myth: That anyone can be a copywriter.